Oregon Zoo Pub Talks continue into 2019 with talks on polar bears and penguins, animal behavior, painted dogs and Asian elephants

-Thursday, Jan.
-17: Polar Opposites, Shared Challenges
+GET TICKETS Thursday, Jan.
+17: Polar Bears and Penguins

-Oregon Zoo director Don Moore and Amy Cutting, who oversees the zoo's marine life area, will discuss the similar conservation challenges affecting polar bears and penguins.
+Oregon Zoo director Dr. Don Moore and Amy Cutting, who oversees the zoo's marine life area, will discuss the similar conservation challenges affecting polar bears and penguins.

 Animal behavior specialist Barbara Heidenreich has trained thousands of animals, from rats to rhinos.
 She works with zoos, universities, veterinary professionals, pet owners and conservationists around the world to help foster the human-animal bond.

-Tuesday, March 19: Protecting Endangered Painted Dogs
+GET TICKETS Tuesday, March 19: Protecting Endangered Painted Dogs

 Greg Rasmussen, founder of the Painted Dog Research Trust, talks about his work in Zimbabwe training the next generation of conservationists and using scientific data to help save African painted dogs.